 Our concerns about signage on the trail were quickly put to rest.
 From the minute we started we found it to well-marked and signed.

-The hiking up to Mt.
-Troubridge hut was easy – and often incredibly beautiful, especially as we got into the old growth forest.
-The rain and cloud actually contributed to the magical feeling I got in the vicinity of Mt.
-Troubridge.
+The hiking up to Mount Troubridge hut was easy – and often incredibly beautiful, especially as we got into the old growth forest.
+The rain and cloud actually contributed to the magical feeling I got in the vicinity of Mount Troubridge.

 Mount Troubridge Hut is one that is fully enclosed and in theory winterized.
 It’s got a pellet stove but after a few hours of trying, we couldn’t get it going.